NCERT Book Solutions Class 8 Social and Political Life – III Chapter 4

 Students can also check the NCERT Solutions Class 8 for other subjects and can make their exam preparation simpler.

 NCERT Solutions for Class 8 Civics Chapter 4 Understanding Laws

 Answer: The rule of law is a provision of the Indian Constitution that states that all people in independent India are equal before the law.
 Every law is equal for every citizen in the country.
-Neither the President or any other high official is above the law.
-The punishment for any crime committed will be the same for every person, irrespective of post or power.
-For example if a Clerk is punished for corruption, the same punishment needs to be given to a higher Official or Minister for committing the same crime of corruption.
+Neither the President nor any other high official is above the law.
+The punishment for any crime committed will be the same for every person, irrespective of their post or power.
+For example, if a clerk is punished for corruption, the same punishment needs to be given to a higher official or Minister for committing the same crime of corruption.

 2. State two reasons why historians refute the claim that the British introduced the rule of law in India.

 Answer: Two reasons why historians refute to claim that the British introduced the rule of law in India are

 - The Indian Nationalists played a prominent role in the development of the legal sphere in British India.

 3. Re-read the storyboard on how a new law on domestic violence got passed.
 Describe in your own words the different ways in which women’s groups worked to make this happen.